bensuperpc/bensuperpc.github.io/website/site/content/tutorials/coverage.md

 ## Introduction

-This tutorial shows how to set up a C/C++ project with CMake and GCOVR to generate code coverage reports.
-This allows you to precisely verify which parts of the source code and which conditional branches (if, switch, etc.) are actually covered by the tests.
+This tutorial shows how to set up a C/C++ project with CMake and GCOVR to generate code coverage reports, this allows you to precisely verify which parts of the source code and which conditional branches (if, switch, etc.) are actually covered by the tests.

 We’ll use a small sample project based on Google Test, but the method is also compatible with other frameworks such as Catch2, Boost.Test, or Doctest.